 WordPress Theme: $49.00

 I chose my theme from Sugar + Code.This is a great theme that you can completely customize and was so much cheaper than comparable Genesis themes.
 I highly recommend checking them out if you want to find a new look for your blog!

 2. Social Media Promotion

-– I use Tailwind for their fantastic analytics and for promoting my blog posts in Tailwind Tribes.
+– I use Tailwind for their fantastic analytics and for promoting my blog posts in Tailwind Communities.
 You can see how I use them to grow my traffic in this post.

 You can also use Tailwind to schedule your Pinterest pins out to your boards so you can take a hands-off approach.
 Personally I do not use Tailwind this way as I live pin my stuff by hand (more details about that further down)